Maboroshy/midi-scripter/README.md

 ## Quick Start

 1. Paste [script template](examples/script_template.py) to Python IDE or plain text editor.
-IDE is greatly recommended.
+IDE is recommended.
-2. Run unaltered template script from IDE or by `python` command to open GUI for more info on available ports and their input.
+2. Run template script as-is from IDE or by `python your_script.py` command to open GUI for more info on available ports and incoming input.
-3. Turn on available ports' checkboxes to enable them, and watch the log for input messages.
+3. Turn on available ports' checkboxes to enable them, watch the log for input messages.
-4. Click on port names and messages to copy their declarations to the clipboard.
+4. Click on port names and messages in log to copy their declarations to the clipboard.
 Paste the declarations to your script.
-5. Write the functions you need.
-Subscribe them to input messages with `@input_port.subscribe` decorator.
+5. Modify the template function to make it do what you want.
    Use `log('messages')` for debugging.
-   Use `output_port.send(msg)` to send modified or created messages from a function.
 6. Restart the script from GUI to check how in works.
+7. Write more complex scripts.
+Use more inputs, outputs and functions (callables).
+Subscribe callables to input messages with `@input_port.subscribe` decorator.